TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/c-sharp/index.md/index.md

 If you read the Hello World in Java tutorial, then this probably looks very similar.
 In fact, C# shares a lot of the same look and feel as Java.
-With that being the case, I’ll only highlight the major pieces here.
+With that being the case, I'll only highlight the major pieces here.

 Before we can print, we have to create a class.
 Inside our class, we declare the main method.
 And inside our main method, we run our print command.
 The syntax